 The countdown’s sophisticated functions were designed to be easily set and operated.
 The preliminary programming of up to 10 minutes is accessed, and then locked, via the rotatable bezel thanks to the Ring Command, a system of interaction between the bezel, the winding crown and the movement, developed and patented by Rolex.
-This innovative mechanism elevates the Yacht-Master II model to the rank of a new-generation watch and redefines the functions of the rotatable bezel.
-A technical prowess made possible by Rolex’s in-house mastery of the entire watch design and manufacturing process, from the case to the movement.
+A technical feat made possible by Rolex’s in-house mastery of the entire watch design and manufacturing process, from the case to the movement.

 BEZEL WITH CERACHROM INSERT OR BEZEL IN 950 PLATINUM

 The bidirectional rotatable bezel on the Yacht-Master II in Oystersteel, in the Everose Rolesor version, and in 18 ct yellow gold is equipped with a monobloc Cerachrom insert in blue ceramic, patented by Rolex.
-This insert, made of an extremely hard ceramic, is virtually scratchproof, and its colour is unaffected by ultraviolet rays.
+This insert is made of an extremely hard, virtually scratchproof ceramic whose colour is unaffected by ultraviolet rays.
+In addition, thanks to its chemical composition, the high-tech ceramic is inert and cannot corrode.
 The numerals and inscriptions are moulded in the ceramic and coloured with gold or platinum using a PVD (Physical Vapour Deposition) process.

 The Yacht-Master II in 18 ct white gold is fitted with a bidirectional rotatable bezel in 950 platinum.
 The raised numerals and inscriptions on this version are stamped into the bezel and polished.